nipy/nipype/doc/users/tutorial_102.rst

 .. testcode::

    realigner = pe.Node(interface=spm.Realign(),
-                       name='StructRealignSPM')
+                       name='RealignSPM')

-Now this output will be stored in a directory called *StructRealignSPM*.
+Now this output will be stored in a directory called *RealignSPM*.
 Proper naming of your nodes can be advantageous from the perspective that it provides a semantic descriptor aligned with your thought process.
+This name parameter is also used to refer to nodes in embedded workflows.

 iterables
 ---------